OnePartHarmony/WhichApp_Server/README.md

   - search a show or movie
   - see where that show or movie is streamed
   - keep a list of my favorite shows for easy reference
-  - opt into notifications of when a given show/movie will stop streaming on its current app.
+  - opt into notifications of when a given show/movie will stop streaming on its current app

 ## Stretch	Goals
+- Allow users to also search for sporting events such as boxing matches

 ## Version 2
+- Live Streaming capabilites for sporting events

-## Application Wire Frames
+## Application ERDs
 <!-- ![wireframe1](/images/WF1-SantasHelper.png "WireFrame1") -->

 ## Schedule
-- Monday 1/23: Brainstorm the idea with the team, decide on roles, set up github repos, decide on tech stack, set up Readme's for front and back ends, start ERDs, start WireFrames, set up trello board
+- Monday 1/23: Brainstorm the idea with the team, decide on roles, set up github repos, decide on tech stack, set up Readme's for front and back ends, start ERDs, start wire frames, set up trello board
 - Tuesday 1/24: Polish readme's, start getting back end set up
 - Wednesday 1/25:
 - Thursday 1/26: